-Pueraria mirifica cream has shown some promise to relieve vaginal dryness and to promote vaginal health.
-Although it may improve some kinds of vaginal irritation, it’s not proven to be more effective than a traditional estrogen ointment.
+Pueraria Mirifica cream has shown some promise to relieve vaginal dryness and to promote vaginal health.
+Although it may improve some kinds of vaginal irritation, it’s not proven to be more effective than a traditional estrogen gel or cream.

 Animal studies have shown that pueraria mirifica can minimize bone loss during menopause.
 Other emerging research suggests that the supplement may have antioxidant effects.